The Biology Department’s Master of Science program emphasizes research and preparation

 Required application materials include official transcripts, Graduate Record Examination (GRE) scores, three letters of recommendation, and a personal statement.

-Students receiving unconditional admission typically will have a 3.40 overall (and in biology coursework) undergraduate grade point average and overall GRE scores above the fiftieth percentile.
+Students receiving admission typically will have a 3.00 overall (and in biology coursework) undergraduate grade point average and overall GRE scores above the fiftieth percentile.

-All students in the graduate program must have an undergraduate minor (19 hours) in biology or its equivalent and 12 hours of chemistry (including one semester of organic chemistry or biochemistry).
+All students in the graduate program must have at least an undergraduate minor (19 hours) in biology or its equivalent and 12 hours of chemistry (including one semester of organic chemistry or biochemistry).

 All application materials are to be submitted to the College of Graduate Studies.

 Applications for admission are accepted year-round; preference for admission will be given to students adhering to the following deadlines: Summer/Fall enrollment, March 1; Spring enrollment, October 1.

 - submit an application with the appropriate application fee (online at www.mtsu.edu/graduate/apply.php).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.

 - submit official scores on the Graduate Record Examination (GRE);

 - submit official transcripts of previous college work;

 - submit three letters of recommendation from professors or professionals that address the applicant's potential to successfully complete an M.S. in Biology;